-Field Description Crossh ill.
-Low, Medium or High Sets the illumination level of the crosshairs.
-Heating On The display heater is activated.
-Off The display heater is deactivated. , , eater is automatically activated when the display on and the instrument temperature is ≤ 5 °C. Data Output Sets the location for data storage.
+Field Description Press Display to calibrate the touch screen.
+Follow the instructions on the screen.
+Data Output Sets the location for data storage.
 Int.
 Mem.
 All data is recorded in the internal memory.
 Interface Data is recorded via the serial interface or the USB device port, depending on the port selected in the COMMUNICATION SETTINGS screen.
 This Data Output setting is only required if an external storage device is connected and measurements are started at the instrument with MEAS/REC or ALL.
-This setting is not required if the instrument is totally controlled by a datalogger.
+This setting is not required if the instrument is totally controlled by a data- logger.
+GSI Format Sets the GSI out put format.
+GSI 8 8100+12345678 GSI 16 8100+1234567890123456 Mask Sets the GSI out but mask.

-Field Description

-GSI Format Sets the GSI output format.

-GSI 8 8100+12345678

-GSI 16 8100+1234567890123456

-Mask Sets the GSI of output mask.

 Mask1 Pt, HA, VA, sDIST, ppm+mm, TgtHGT, Instr.h.
 Mask2 Pt, HA, VA, sDIST, E, N, H, TgtHGT.

-Code saving Sets if the codeblock is saved before or after the measurement.
-Refer to "7 Coding".
+Code saving Sets if the codebl ck is saved before or after the measurement.
+Refer to "8 Coding".
 Language Sets the chosen language.
 The current loaded language(s) are shown.
 A selected language can be deleted by pressing DelLng .
 This function is available if more than one language is installed, and the selected language is not the chosen operating language.
 Auto-Off Enable The instrument switches off after 20 minutes without any activity , for example no key pressed or vertical and horizontal angle deviation is $\leq \pm 3$ ".

-Field Description

 Disable Automatic switch-off is deactivated.
 Battery discharges quicker.